Redhwan-A/6DoFHPE/README.md

 </tr>
 </table>

-* **Fig. 1.** Snapshots of 7 different views from one sequence in the CMU Panoptic val-set dataset.
+* **Fig.** Snapshots of 7 different views from one sequence in the CMU Panoptic val-set dataset.

 # Datasets